Gift Ideas for Rehab Patients

 - Check with the facility.
 Browse their website or contact them directly to learn what rules you must follow.

-- Get in touch with a staff member for recommendations, either based on what items are generally well-received and allowed, or based on what your loved one has specifically asked for.
+- Get in touch with a staff member for recommendations.
+Learn what items are generally well-received and allowed, or what your loved one has specifically asked for.